 In the New Testament, Jesus is peppered with questions as he goes about his ministry.
 Today's scripture is a great example, when a lawyer tests Jesus by asking him, "Who is my neighbor?" and Jesus responds with a story about a foreign Samaritan man who demonstrates compassion and care.
 Other questions asked to Jesus carry the same kind of urgency: "What must I do to inherit eternal life?"
 "What is the greatest commandment?"
 "Are you the one who is to come?"
+"Can you change my water in wine, maybe a nice sauvignon blanc?"
+OK, that last one may not be in there.
 The Bible is full of rich examples of people questioning Jesus to get a greater understanding of who he is.